"*" indicates required fields

 Why Choose Purposes Recovery?

-If you need FREE help or have Medical or Medicaid insurance please contact the National Helpline about mental and/or substance use disorders, prevention, treatment, and recovery in English and Spanish.
+If you need FREE help or have Medical or Medicaid insurance, please contact theย National Helplineย about mental and/or substance use disorders, prevention, treatment, and recovery in English and Spanish.

 REQUEST A CALL FROM OUR TREATMENT CENTER IN LOS ANGELES CA